Inequalities for totally nonnegative matrices: Gantmacher--Krein, Karlin, and Laplace: Acknowledgements

 \section{Acknowledgements}

-The authors would like to thank Apoorva Khare for carefully going through this work and for providing valuable feedback that helped to improve the manuscript.
+We would like to thank Apoorva Khare for carefully going through this work and for providing valuable feedback that helped to improve the manuscript.
+We also thank the American Institute of Mathematics (CalTech campus) for their hospitality and stimulating environment during a workshop on {Theory and Applications of Total Positivity,} held in July 2023.
+This allowed us to interact fruitfully with several other researchers.
+In particular, we thank Alan Sokal for the suggestion to change the nomenclature from ``row operations'' to ``index-row operations'', Melissa Sherman-Bennett for stimulating discussions on the (totally nonnegative) Grassmannian, and Lauren Williams for the suggestion to add Remark~\ref{alg-rel}.
+These suggestions provided further clarity in the exposition of the manuscript.

 S.M.
 Fallat was supported in part by an NSERC Discovery Research Grant, Application No.: RGPIN-2019-03934.
-The work of the PIMS Postdoctoral Fellow P.K.
-Vishwakarma leading to this publication was supported in part by the Pacific Institute for the Mathematical Sciences, and he wishes to acknowledge as well the Canadian Queen Elizabeth II Diamond Jubilee Scholarship that supported his first research visit to Regina $($in $2019)$ where initial discussions took place.
+P.K.
+Vishwakarma was supported in part by a Pacific Institute for the Mathematical Sciences (PIMS) Postdoctoral Fellowship, and he also acknowledges the Canadian Queen Elizabeth II Diamond Jubilee Scholarship that supported his first research visit to Regina $($in $2019)$ where initial discussions took place.

 \addtocontents{toc}{ }